LIPS-scheme/lips/docs/docs/lips/REPL.md

 * `dir` - function return all properties from an object including those in prototype chain (a class).
 * `repr` - function return representation of the object as a string, it's inspired by Python.
 The `repr` function accepts two arguments the second one is a boolean that indicate if it should work like write or like display.
 Write will write string with quotes.
-So if you wnat the strings inside the string to be quoted use `(repr obj #t)`
+So if you want the strings inside the string to be quoted use `(repr obj #t)`

 To read more about introspection of LIPS Scheme in REPL, see [documentation about Reflection](/docs/lips/reflection).